Most of the world’s richest people are household names at this point: Jeff Bezos, Elon Musk, Warren Buffett, Bill Gates.

 A much easier way to grab some LVMH stock is through any of the luxury-themed ETFs that include LVMH.

-With modern investing apps, it’s simple to add any ETF to your portfolio.
+With modern investment apps, it’s simple to add an ETF to your portfolio.
 Once your portfolio is set up, some apps will even automatically invest your “spare change” so your money is always growing in the background.

-And if you want to spread out your risk by investing in Arnault’s rivals for world’s richest, you can always buy a bit of Amazon, Tesla or Berkshire Hathaway.
-Full shares in those companies cost $3,293, $717 and $432,900, as of this writing — but with fractional shares you can spend however much you like.
+And if you want to spread out your risk by putting down a little on each of Arnault’s competitors for world’s richest person, you can always buy fractional shares of Amazon, Tesla or Berkshire Hathaway — shares worth $3,196, $599 and $439,615, respectively, as of this writing.

 If you’re keen to get into investing like a luxury tycoon, but there’s not much room in your budget right now, you have a few options to find some extra funds.